Joshua Cristall

 Joshua Cristall (1767–1847) was an English painter.
 For a time he was president of the Society of Painters in Water-Colours, a medium in which he showed a pleasing freedom and simplicity of style.

+Cristall's usual subjects in his early years were classical figures with landscapes, such as his Lycidas, Judgment of Paris, Hylas and the Nymphs, and Diana and Endymion, but he moved later to genre subjects and rustic groups.
+Around 1813 he tried portrait painting, generally small full-lengths with landscape backgrounds using no bodycolour.
+As a watercolour painter, Cristall gained an honourable position from the freedom and simplicity of his style and manner of execution.